How I spent my summer: Making Indigenous community connections

 Jenna Upshaw, coordinator, community engagement and outreach for the Faculty of Dentistry, and Madison Dunbar, right, represent Dal at a community event at Sitansisk (St. Mary’s First Nation), N.B. this summer.
 (Submitted photos)

-This article is part of How I Spent My Summer, a series of articles showcasing opportunities Dal students pursued over the past few months — from work-intergrated learning to research gigs and more.
+This article is part of How I Spent My Summer, a series of articles showcasing opportunities Dal students pursued over the past few months — from work-intergrated learning to research positions and more.
 Scroll to the bottom for more articles.

 Road trips are often a staple of the summer months, so when Madison Dunbar opted to stay in Halifax rather than return home to Ontario this year, it’s only natural that some of her time was spent in the car exploring new places in Atlantic Canada.